MaximMandelblum/Final_project/README.md

 aws eks --region=us-east-1 update-kubeconfig --name <cluster_name>

-To test the environemet run the following:
+4.To test the environemet run the following:

 kubectl get nodes -o wide

-Optional:
+5.Optional:
 If you'd like to add more authrized users or roles to your eks cluster follow this:

 Create an IAM role or user that is authorized to user EKS